9 Financials Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding C (NYSE:C), we observe a call option sweep with bearish sentiment.
-It expires in 9 day(s) on August 16, 2024.
-Parties traded 335 contract(s) at a $57.00 strike.
-This particular call needed to be split into 13 different trades to become filled.
-The total cost received by the writing party (or parties) was $31.4K, with a price of $94.0 per contract.
-There were 753 open contracts at this strike prior to today, and today 2758 contract(s) were bought and sold.
+• Regarding COIN (NASDAQ:COIN), we observe a put option sweep with bullish sentiment.
+It expires in 7 day(s) on August 16, 2024.
+Parties traded 104 contract(s) at a $190.00 strike.

-• Regarding ARCC (NASDAQ:ARCC), we observe a put option trade with bullish sentiment.
-It expires in 163 day(s) on January 17, 2025.
-Parties traded 500 contract(s) at a $20.00 strike.
-The total cost received by the writing party (or parties) was $47.5K, with a price of $95.0 per contract.
-There were 5672 open contracts at this strike prior to today, and today 2251 contract(s) were bought and sold.

-• Regarding JPM (NYSE:JPM), we observe a put option sweep with bearish sentiment.
-It expires in 72 day(s) on October 18, 2024.
-Parties traded 65 contract(s) at a $210.00 strike.
 This particular put needed to be split into 4 different trades to become filled.
+The total cost received by the writing party (or parties) was $52.0K, with a price of $500.0 per contract.
+There were 2111 open contracts at this strike prior to today, and today 1417 contract(s) were bought and sold.

+• Regarding SQ (NYSE:SQ), we observe a call option trade with bearish sentiment.
+It expires in 224 day(s) on March 21, 2025.
+Parties traded 950 contract(s) at a $57.50 strike.
+The total cost received by the writing party (or parties) was $1.2 million, with a price of $1290.0 per contract.
+There were 35 open contracts at this strike prior to today, and today 956 contract(s) were bought and sold.

-The total cost received by the writing party (or parties) was $84.3K, with a price of $1298.0 per contract.
-There were 1133 open contracts at this strike prior to today, and today 613 contract(s) were bought and sold.
+• Regarding BAC (NYSE:BAC), we observe a call option sweep with bullish sentiment.
+It expires in 315 day(s) on June 20, 2025.
+Parties traded 193 contract(s) at a $40.00 strike.
+This particular call needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $59.8K, with a price of $310.0 per contract.
+There were 13762 open contracts at this strike prior to today, and today 865 contract(s) were bought and sold.

-• For GS (NYSE:GS), we notice a put option trade that happens to be bearish, expiring in 72 day(s) on October 18, 2024.
-This event was a transfer of 10 contract(s) at a $490.00 strike.
-The total cost received by the writing party (or parties) was $30.1K, with a price of $3010.0 per contract.
-There were 120 open contracts at this strike prior to today, and today 538 contract(s) were bought and sold.
+• For AIG (NYSE:AIG), we notice a call option trade that happens to be bearish, expiring in 161 day(s) on January 17, 2025.
+This event was a transfer of 153 contract(s) at a $80.00 strike.
+The total cost received by the writing party (or parties) was $30.6K, with a price of $200.0 per contract.
+There were 7650 open contracts at this strike prior to today, and today 479 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.